fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 Here's some other answers for your consideration.

 The first is a quadratic time.
 It collects all the non-unique characters using reject, returns the length of that collection, and then converts the length to a boolean using `!!`. `Boolean()` would work just fine but it would harm our compressionability.
 Is that a word?
-Well, it is now.
+It is now.

 ```javascript
 const isIsogram = string => (